boucadair/WG-Charters/onions.md

 For the purposes of this WG, the term "Abstraction" refers to the process of defining simplified, high-level constructs that represent network and service-level capabilities.
 Abstraction enables interaction between management components, and automation of management systems without directly exposing the underlying device-specific implementations.

-To achieve this goal, the ONIONS WG will serve as the focal point for network and service abstraction modeling in the IETF and undertake the following activities:
+To achieve this goal, the ONIONS WG will serve as the focal point for network and service abstraction modeling in the IETF and undertake the following activities, with the objective of improving consistency and integration:

 1. Providing a comprehensive overview of operational needs and motivations for network and service abstractions,
 1. Coordinating service and network abstraction work, including interactions with underlying device YANG data models,